suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## SUIT_Condition

 Conditions are used to define mandatory properties of a system in order for an update to be applied.
 They can be pre-conditions or post-conditions of any directive or series of directives, depending on where they are placed in the list.
+Conditions never take arguments; conditions should test using parameters instead.
 Conditions include:

-Condition Code | Condition Name | Argument Type
+Condition Code | Condition Name | Implementation
 ---|---|---
-1 | Vendor Identifier | nil
+1 | Vendor Identifier | REQUIRED
-2 | Class Identifier | nil
+2 | Class Identifier | REQUIRED
-3 | Image Match | nil
+3 | Image Match | REQUIRED
-4 | Use Before | Unsigned Integer timestamp
+4 | Use Before | OPTIONAL
-5 | Component Offset | Unsigned Integer
+5 | Component Offset | OPTIONAL
-24 | Device Identifier | nil
+24 | Device Identifier | OPTIONAL
-25 | Image Not Match | nil
+25 | Image Not Match | OPTIONAL
-26 | Minimum Battery | Unsigned Integer
+26 | Minimum Battery | OPTIONAL
-27 | Update Authorized | Integer
+27 | Update Authorized | OPTIONAL
-28 | Version | List of Integers
+28 | Version | OPTIONAL
-nint | Custom Condition | bstr
+nint | Custom Condition | OPTIONAL

 Each condition MUST report a success code on completion.
 If a condition reports failure, then the current sequence of commands MUST terminate.
+If a condition requires additional information, this MUST be specified in one or more parameters before the condition is executed.
+If a Recipient attempts to process a condition that expects additional information and that information has not been set, it MUST report a failure.
 If a Recipient encounters an unknown Condition Code, it MUST report a failure.

 Positive Condition numbers are reserved for IANA registration.
 Negative numbers are reserved for proprietary, application-specific directives.